-Figure 9 displays the correlations between PREview scores, MCAT total scores, and UGPAs with structured interview ratings and MMI ratings.
-Results show small correlations between structured interview ratings and MMI scores with PREview scores and no correlations with MCAT total scores or UGPA.
-The pattern of correlations suggests that PREview scores correlate more strongly with other measures designed to assess similar personal and professional competencies than academic metrics, which are designed to measure a different set of important competencies and knowledge areas.
-Results also suggest that the PREview exam measures competencies distinct from what are measured in medical schools' structured interviews and MMIs.
-Results related to interviews should be interpreted with caution; correlations at a single school may not be representative of correlations across multiple schools.
+The overall pattern of correlations suggests that PREview scores correlate more strongly with other measures designed to assess similar professional competencies than with academic metrics, which are designed to measure a different set of important competencies and knowledge areas.
+Results also suggest that the PREview exam measures competencies distinct from those measured in medical schools' MMIs and structured interviews.
+There was variability in correlations across application cycles and schools, with PREview scores being more strongly related to MMI scores or structured interview ratings in some application cycles and schools than others.
+Results should be interpreted with caution as correlations at a single school may not be representative of multiple schools.